wsatchmo/CASTR/README.md

     ...}
 ```

-•If you make any changes in the **login.js** file, please be sure to input your own Okta config information (found in Okta project settings) first so there is no chance you overwrite another user's previously saved work.
+•In the **main.js** file, be sure to input your own Okta config information (found in Okta project settings) first so there is no chance of conflicting authorization information.
+If you do not, your version likely will not work.
 The Okta config is as follows:

 ```js
 //Replace this config object with your own Okta configuration ↓↓↓